NightMelody/LRC-Maker/README.md

 ## Licence
 MLR Maker is licensed under [GPL-3.0 license](LICENSE).
-You can do whatever with the code as long you credit me.
+You can do whatever with the code as long as you credit me.